-Bernese Mountain Dogs originate from the mountains of Switzerland.
-They are a hardy, cold-loving breed of dogs but how cold is too cold for a Bernese mountain dog?
+Bernese Mountain Dogs are a hardy, cold-loving breed of dogs but how cold is too cold for them?

-Healthy adult Bernese Mountain Dogs do well in winter but it is best to limit the time outdoors on days colder than 32°F/ 0°C. When it is colder than – 4°F / -20°C, avoid spending more than 15-20 minutes outside, and do not leave your Berner alone.
-Any dog is at risk for frostbite in freezing weather.
+Healthy adult Bernese Mountain Dogs do well in cold winter weather but any animal is at risk for frostbite and hypothermia in freezing temperatures.
+Limit the time outdoors on days colder than 32°F/ 0°C. When it is colder than – 4°F / -20°C, avoid spending more than 15-20 minutes outside.
 Puppies, old dogs, and ill or deconditioned animals are especially vulnerable to frostbite and hypothermia.

-It is important to consider every dog’s individual characteristics and the breed’s general traits.
+It is important to consider every dog’s characteristics and the breed’s traits overall.

 HOW COLD IS TOO COLD FOR A BERNESE MOUNTAIN DOG?

-Above 45 °F/ 7°C: most Berners are hardy enough to have no issues with this temperature range.
+Above 45 °F/ 7°C: Most Berners are hardy enough to tolerate this temperature range without issue.

 Below – 4°F / -20°C: Bernese Mountain Dogs can spend some time outside when it is as cold as – 4°F / -20°C. However, they should not be alone when it is that cold.
 Sleeping outside overnight in such low temperatures is not safe for any dog.